History and Traditions

 In 1803, Ohio became a state and on February 18, 1804, the Ohio General Assembly passed an act establishing "The Ohio University."
 The University opened in 1808 with one building, three students, and one professor, Jacob Lindley.
 One of the first two graduates of the University, Thomas Ewing, later became a United States senator and distinguished himself as cabinet member or advisor to four presidents.

 Twenty-four years after its founding, in 1828, Ohio University conferred an A.B. degree on John Newton Templeton, its first black graduate and only the third black man to graduate from a college in the United States.
 In 1873, Margaret Boyd received her B.A. degree and became the first woman to graduate from the University.
 Soon after, the institution graduated it first international alumnus, Saki Taro Murayama of Japan, in 1895.

 The College Green is the center of Ohio University's Athens campus.
-With its brick walkways and shade trees, it has provided a quiet respite to Ohio University students for over 190 years.
-The three oldest buildings on campus are located on the College Green.
+With its brick walkways and shade trees, it has provided a quiet respite to Ohio University students for over 200 years.
+Three of the oldest buildings on campus are located on the College Green.
 Cutler, McGuffey, and Wilson halls date from the 19th century and are fine examples of Georgian architecture.
-Cutler, which currently houses the administrative offices of the president and others, was built in 1816 and has been designated a National Historic Landmark.
+Cutler Hall, which currently houses the administrative offices of the president and others, was built in 1816 and has been designated a National Historic Landmark.

-The Alumni Class Gateway is located at the northwest corner of the Green.
-At the corner of Court and Union Streets, it is where Ohio University and the City of Athens meet.
+The Alumni Class Gateway is located at the northwest corner of the Green at the corner of Court and Union Streets where Ohio University and the City of Athens meet.
 The gate greets all who enter with an inscription that reads: